cawado/sda-dropwizard-commons/sda-commons-server-auth/README.md

   keys: ${AUTH_KEYS:-[]}
 ```

-In this case, the `AUTH_KEYS` variable should contain a Json array of
+In this case, the `AUTH_KEYS` variable should contain a JSON array of
 [`KeyLocation`](./src/main/java/org/sdase/commons/server/auth/config/KeyLocation.java) objects:

 ```json